Advanced Search

 JIANG Huangfei, GUAN Xiya, ZHAO Weiye, et al. Generating multimodal features for emotion classification from eye movement signals[J].
 Australian Journal of Intelligent Information Processing Systems, 2019, 15(3): 59–66.

 XIA Yan, HUANG Hai, ZHU Jieming, et al. Achieving cross modal generalization with multimodal unified representation[C].
-Proceedings of the 37th International Conference on Neural Information Processing Systems, New Orleans, USA, 2021: 2774.
+The 37th International Conference on Neural Information Processing Systems, New Orleans, USA, 2021: 2774.

 DENG Jiawen and REN Fuji.
 Multi-label emotion detection via emotion-specified feature extraction and emotion correlation learning[J].
 IEEE Transactions on Affective Computing, 2023, 14(1): 475–486. doi: 10.1109/TAFFC.2020.3034215.